1

 楚悼王素聞起賢,至則相楚。 明法審令,捐不急之官,廢公族疏遠者,以撫養戰鬬之士。 要在彊兵,破馳說之言從橫者。 於是南平百越; 北并陳蔡,卻三晉; 西伐秦。 諸侯患楚之彊。 故楚之貴戚盡欲害吳起。 及悼王死,宗室大臣作亂而攻吳起,吳起走之王尸而伏之。 擊起之徒因射刺吳起,并中悼王。 悼王既葬,太子立,乃使令尹盡誅射吳起而并中王尸者。 坐射起而夷宗死者七十餘家。

-King Dao of Chu had long heard Qi was worthy, and upon his arrival appointed him chancellor of Chu.
-He clarified the laws and examined the commands, abolished unnecessary officials, dismissed distant royal clansmen, to nurture and fight with the soldiers.
-He emphasized strengthening the troops, rejecting the words of the strategists who spoke of alliances and confederacies.
-Thus he pacified Baiyue in the south; annexed Chen and Cai in the north, drove back the three Jin; attacked Qin in the west.
-The feudal lords feared Chu's strength.
-Therefore Chu's nobles all wanted to harm Wu Qi.
-When King Dao died, the royal clansmen and ministers rebelled and attacked Wu Qi.
-Wu Qi fled to the king's corpse and lay upon it.
-Those attacking Qi then shot and stabbed Wu Qi, also hitting King Dao.
-After King Dao was buried, the crown prince ascended and had the chief minister execute all those who shot Wu Qi and hit the king's corpse.
-Those executed for shooting Qi and whose clans were exterminated numbered more than seventy families.
+King Dao of Chu had long heard that Wu Qi was worthy; when he arrived, he was made chancellor of Chu.
+He clarified the laws, made the orders precise, abolished superfluous offices, dismissed distant members of the royal clan, and used the savings to support and train fighting men.
+His aim was to strengthen the army and break the influence of itinerant persuaders who argued for vertical and horizontal alliances.
+In this way, he pacified the Baiyue in the south; to the north, he annexed Chen and Cai and drove back the three Jin; in the west he attacked Qin.
+The feudal lords feared Chu’s strength.
+For this reason, the nobles of Chu all wanted to harm Wu Qi.
+When King Dao died, the royal clansmen and great ministers rebelled and attacked Wu Qi.
+Wu Qi fled to the king's corpse and threw himself upon it.
+Those who attacked him shot and stabbed Wu Qi, and also struck King Dao.
+After King Dao was buried, the crown prince ascended and ordered the chief minister to execute everyone who had shot at Wu Qi and struck the king’s corpse.
+More than seventy families were executed, and their clans were exterminated, for shooting at Wu Qi.

 15